jorail/PiedPiperS/README.md

 The program purpose is to control a model train motor with independent power supply e.g. from USB power bank for outdoors.
 Following options exist:

-a.
-Control from a smartphone: ESP32 Wifi WebServer for commands from a client browser via WebSocket connection: https://github.com/jorail/PiedPiperS
+1. Control from a smartphone: ESP32 Wifi WebServer for commands from a client browser via WebSocket connection: https://github.com/jorail/PiedPiperS

-b.
-Control by a whistle: Original PiedPiper whistle Morse code signals.
+2. Control by a whistle: Original PiedPiper whistle Morse code signals.
 Works with microphone input and FFT tone analysis in a Teensy 4.0 microcontroller (in this version tone sampling is deactivated for ESP32 by commenting out): https://github.com/jorail/PiedPiper

-c.
-Switch or Touch-Pin Morse code input
+3. Switch or Touch-Pin Morse code input

-d.
-SerialMonitor input commands by typing letters, requires connection via USB
+4. SerialMonitor input commands by typing letters, requires connection via USB

 The project is inspired by the project 'free your model train' (FYMT) proposed by Frei Softwarefreunde at https://freie-software.org/free-your-model-train/